nextiadx/nextiadx-dotfiles/README.md

 # Disclaimer
 - I'm too lazy to maintain this repo
 - Don't forget to install nerd-fonts.
 If you are using Arch Linux, you can install it from pacman package manager. `sudo pacman -S nerd-fonts`
+- Install [pywal16](https://github.com/eylles/pywal16/wiki/Installation) to generate color from your wallpaper.
+After that, learn [how to use wal.](https://github.com/eylles/pywal16/wiki/Getting-Started#how-to-use-wal)

 # Screenshots
 ![20241213_22h06m15s_grim](https://github.com/user-attachments/assets/90c36623-79dc-4a93-9180-b0f31272bb83)